 Dr. Clement currently lives in Shawnee, KS with his wife and five children: Emma (10), Avery (8), Asher (6), and twins Kate and Parker (3).
 He enjoys spending time with his family, helping coach his son’s soccer team, reading, listening to music, and rooting on his beloved Jayhawks.
 His professional interests include breastfeeding support, Down Syndrome, and evidence-based medicine.
 He is a member of the American Academy of Pediatrics.

 I dreamed of becoming a physician from the age of five years old.
 On this journey, I obtained a Bachelor of Arts in Biology and minor in Journalism from the University of Central Missouri.
 I then chose to attend Kansas City University of Medicine and Biosciences (KCUMB) to become an osteopathic physician.
 In 2009, I completed a residency at Children’s Mercy Hospital and joined Heartland Primary Care as a pediatrician at the Lenexa, KS location.
 I am also board certified in general pediatrics.
 I love watching children grow and helping parents care for their kids from birth to young adulthood.
 I feel parents are the most important team member in the diagnosis and treatment of their children.
 It is my privilege to be such an intimate part of my patients’ families.
 I am also a member of the American Academy of Pediatrics and participate in volunteer work in the community.
 My husband Travis and I enjoy working and playing outside at our home in rural Leavenworth County.
-Our daughter Erin, born in January 2012, keeps us busy and brings us so much joy.
+Our daughter Erin was born in 2012 and our son Micah was born in 2014.
+Micah has significant medical needs due to a rare form of muscular dystrophy.
+Because of these two, life has brought us so much more learning and joy than we would have ever imagined.

 Dr. Black is a Board Certified pediatrician with midwestern roots.
 Board Certified by the American Board of Pediatrics, she enjoys all aspects of pediatrics, and is especially interested in preventive medicine and asthma.
 Dr. Gretchen Black is one of our Lenexa, KS Pediatricians.